top of page

 What makes the film especially fascinating is that it emerged from internet culture before becoming a Hollywood production.
 The Backrooms began as collaborative online folklore, spreading through forums, memes, videos, and fan recreations long before its cinematic adaptation.
 In that sense, the movie participates in the exact cycle Benjamin describes.
 The original concept was already infinitely reproducible, mutating through digital circulation before reaching the screen.
 Rather than resisting that artificiality, the film embraces it.
 The result is a horror movie that feels uniquely native to the internet age: anxious, recursive, alienated, and haunted by the disappearance of aura in a world saturated by endless reproduction.

-I didn’t love Backrooms, but I haven’t been able to shake it either.
-As a film, it can feel uneven, emotionally distant, and at times more interesting conceptually than dramatically.
-Yet that may also be part of what makes it linger.
+Backrooms is the kind of film that lingers long after it ends.
+It can feel uneven, emotionally distant, and at times more interesting conceptually than dramatically.
+Yet those very qualities may be part of what gives it its staying power.
 Its horror is less about narrative payoff than atmosphere and psychological erosion.
-What stays with me is not necessarily the story itself, but the film’s unsettling vision of a world emptied of authenticity, where endless repetition and digital mediation slowly dissolve both identity and meaning.
+What stayed with me was not necessarily the story itself, but the film's unsettling vision of a world emptied of authenticity, where endless repetition and digital mediation slowly dissolve both identity and meaning.

 Comments